XyberVoltage224/My-osu-skins/README.md

 # Xyber Voltage osu skins
-**This is my repository for all the skins Xyber Voltage uses in this point-and-click rhythm game called osu!
+**This is my repository for all the skins I use in this point-and-click rhythm game called osu!
 Hope you enjoy.**

-All skins are made by him unless stated otherwise (i.e. mixed skins/personal skin edits).
+All skins are made by me unless stated otherwise (i.e. mixed skins/personal skin edits).

-List originally created by Xyber Voltage, currently maintained by LunarStryfe.
+List created and maintained by Xyber Voltage/LunarStryfe.

 This will be continuously updated as needed.

-Discord: **@lunarstryfe (new owner/manager)**
+Discord: **@lunarstryfe (only contact for broken links or any other issues)**

 # Original Skins